Programming

 SAP Inside Track

 SAP Inside Tracks are community events held by local organizers all over the world.
 At these events, SAP Community members get together to talk about various SAP topics and brainstorm, troubleshoot, and even practice SAP skills.
+Check out local SAP groups to learn more about SAP Inside Tracks here.

 SAP Jam